 Dr. Thompson performed his Orthopaedic Surgery residency at the University of Massachusetts in Worcester.
 While in residency, he also completed a one year musculoskeletal research fellowship.
 His team physician experience includes the Pawtucket Red Sox, the Lowell Spinners, the Pro Bull Riders tour and Worcester Polytechnical Institute football.

-Following residency, Thompson completed a Sports Medicine fellowship at the Andrews Institute in Gulf Breeze, FL.
+Following residency, Dr. Thompson completed a Sports Medicine fellowship at the Andrews Institute in Gulf Breeze, FL.
 As a fellow, Dr. Thompson worked side-by-side with world-renowned Orthopaedic Surgeons Dr. James Andrews and Dr. Lonnie Paulos.
 The fellowship provided Dr. Thompson with exposure to all aspects of nonoperative and operative musculoskeletal patient care.
 His team physician experience included coverage of the 2010 Division I National Champion Auburn University football team, the 2011 Division II National Champion University of West Florida baseball team as well as Escambia High School athletics.

 When surgery is necessary, Dr. Thompson often utilizes minimally invasive, arthroscopic techniques.
 This approach reduces post-operative recovery time and allows an early return to work and play.
 Dr. Thompson’s surgical interests include arthroscopic and open treatment of knee, ankle, shoulder and elbow injuries, joint replacement surgery of the shoulder, fracture care and general orthopaedics.
 In addition, he holds certification in the treatment of cartilage injuries in the knee with articular cartilage implantation and repair.